GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 is it guaranteed to work on your computer.
 The user assumes full responsibility for the use of this system.
-In particular, the University of Hawaii School of Ocean and Earth Science and Technology, the National Oceanic and Atmospheric Administration, Altimetrics LLC, the Universidade do Algarve, Alfred Wegener Institute, the National Science Foundation, Paul Wessel, Walter H. F. Smith, Remko Scharroo, Joaquim F.
+In particular, the University of Hawaii School of Ocean and Earth Science and Technology, the National Oceanic and Atmospheric Administration, EUMETSAT, the Universidade do Algarve, Alfred Wegener Institute, the National Science Foundation, Paul Wessel, Walter H. F. Smith, Remko Scharroo, Joaquim F.
 Luis, Florian Wobbe or any other individuals involved in the design and